franespeche/.dotfiles/README.md

 ```
 # scripts
 ```
+# path
 ~/.config/custom/scripts
 ```
-- screenshoot
+  ## screenshoot:
-  python script that uploads a screenshot got from selected area and paste its url to clipboard
+   python script that uploads a screenshot from a selected area and paste its url to clipboard

-- wm
+  ## wm
    simple bash chronometer

-- voice
+  ## voice
    discord bot found on the web with changes